 I know, it can be confusing if you’ve never been there.

-There are six Mummer divisions: Comics, Wench Brigades, Fancies, String Bands, Fancy Brigades and the new Philadelphia division.
+There are five Mummer divisions: Comics, Wench Brigades, Fancies, String Bands, and Fancy Brigades.
 Each division offers its own specialty, such as music, theatrics, satire or just plain revelry.
 Inside those divisions, smaller clubs consist of anywhere from a few dozen, to a few hundred, people.
 Each member is a Mummer.

 Mummers’ backgrounds vary, but generally, these are neighborhood people.
 Working class guys and gals who consider it their civic duty, personal responsibility and ultimate pleasure to ring in the New Year for thousands of cheering, adoring fans who count on them to start it off right.

 They practice, fundraise, choreograph, sew costumes and build sets all year long for this one day.
 And trust me, they deliver.

 From morning until evening, the different clubs make their way along downtown Philadelphia’s east-west dividing thoroughfare, Broad Street.
 At various points, they stop to perform a routine, each one depicting a different theme.

 You read that right.
 It’s a day of theme parties.

 The themes can be clever or goofy or provide commentary on current events.
 Philadelphians love seeing each new theme played out.
 Many of them can provide insight into how the theme varies from the previous year, or the year before that.
 Or how it’s similar to another club’s theme, and how those two clubs have been longtime rivals, because the one club’s banjo player used to be a member of the other club.